 Walter’s face was able to make a half-grin until…

-“Amber Evans,” Anna said.
+“Amber Evans,” Anna said calling roll.
 “Amber Evans . . .
 Is there an Amber Evans here?”

-Unthinkingly, Walter stood from his chair and ran for the exit.
+Unthinkingly, he stood from his chair and ran for the exit.

 “I’m sorry,” Walter said as they opened the door.
 “I think I might be—may be-be-be—having a mild to severe anxiety attack right now.
 I’m not sure.
 I just don’t know what to do.
 I want to run away, run away back home, but I can’t.
 Back home is even worse.
 I just want off this planet right now.
 Is it too much to ask to have one place in the world where nobody knows you, where I’m not Quinn fucking Quark?
 I hate this!
 I fucking hate this!
 I don’t want to be here anymore—”